-The Social Fund's operations are supported by General Fund's treasury and investment pool distributions.
+The Social Fund's operation are supported by General Fund's treasury and investment pool distributions.
 General Fund also incorporates a portion of Social Fund's head office and departmental costs which, by way of transfer pricing, are charged to Social Fund.
-Social Fund's purchase of goods, services and contributions to projects from other income sources contained within General Fund.
+Social Fund's purchase of goods, services and contributions to projects from other income sources contained within General Fund are as follows:

-2022 \$000 2021 \$000 Social Fund's purchase of goods, services and contributions to projects from: The Salvation Army Australia General Fund 163,789 162,103 Social Fund's receipt of goods, services and contributions to projects from: The Salvation Army Australia General Fund 37,533 68,260 Amounts owed by The Salvation Army Social Fund to: The Salvation Army Australia General Fund - 6,065 Amounts owed to The Salvation Army Social Fund by: The Salvation Army Australia General Fund 631,297 667,833
+2023 \$000 2022 \$000 Social Fund's purchase of goods, services and contributions to projects from: The Salvation Army Australia General Fund 166,640 163,789 Social Fund's receipt of goods, services and contributions to projects from: The Salvation Army Australia General Fund 103,408 37,533 Amounts owed by The Salvation Army Social Fund to: The Salvation Army Australia General Fund - - Amounts owed to The Salvation Army Social Fund by: The Salvation Army Australia General Fund 597,180 631,297

-^{}Contained within non-current investments (disclosed in Note 5 under 'Unlisted units in managed investment funds') of which \$631,297k (2021: \$667,833k) is a related party investment held within General Fund, as a portion of the total investment balance.
+Contained within non-current investments (disclosed in Note 5 under 'Unlisted units in managed investment funds') of which \$597,180k (2022: \$631,297k) is a related party investment held within General Fund, as a portion of the total investment balance.